Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 Lidl Finland

-Humour and building customer loyalty are emphasized
+Humour and building customer loyalty are emphasised

 Building trust between business and customer is becoming even more important.
 Customers expect personalised, two-way communication and attention.
-Leveraging data in targeting will be emphasized to ensure the right messages reach the right people at the right time.
+Leveraging data in targeting will be emphasised to ensure the right messages reach the right people at the right time.

 Katri Laitinen,